 or bottle and have high refined carbohydrate and sugar content and should be avoided at all costs, not just for effective, quick weight loss, but to improve general health and well being.

-When you are grocery shopping start checking labels for artificial colorings and additives, added sugar and sodium content of the food that you are going to eat.
-On the money saved by cutting out all those cookies, chips and processed food (fast food) you could even afford to go organic on the fruit and vegetables that you buy.
+At the store, check labels for artificial colorings and additives.
+Be aware of the sugar and sodium content of your food.
+On the money saved by cutting out all those cookies, chips and processed food (fast food) you can afford to go organic on the fruit and vegetables that you buy.

-Are there scientific studies that show giving up processed food helps you to lose weight fast?
+Are there scientific studies that show giving up processed food helps aid quick weight loss?

 There have been many scientific studies that demonstrate that the worldwide rise in obesity is directly linked to the introduction of processed foods in developing countries.
-A 2011 study by Asfaw identified this change from natural eating to increased consumption of processed foods in Guatamela, known as the nutrition transition, as one of the leading risk factors of mortality.
-This study showed that only a 10% increase in the consumption of processed foods led to an increase of 4.25 % in Body Mass Index (BMI)
+A 2011 study by Asfaw identifies a change from natural eating to increased consumption of processed foods.
+This is known as ‘nutrition transition’.
+Furthermore, it is one of the leading risk factors of mortality.
+The study showed that only a 10% increase in the consumption of processed foods leads to an increase of 4.25 % in Body Mass Index (BMI)